ellotheth/pipethis/README.md

 --signature <signature file>

 	The detached signature to verify <script> against.
+You'll only need this in a couple scenarios:

+    - You've already downloaded the detached signature and you want to use your downloaded copy, or
-You'll only need this if you've already downloaded the detached signature, or it's hosted in a non-standard location (i.e. it's not <script>.sig).
+    - the signature is hosted in a non-standard location (i.e. it's not
+      <script>.sig), or
+    - you're piping a script with a detached signature from `stdin`.
 ```

+If you're piping scripts into `pipethis` directly from `curl`, you'll need
+to have the script authors' PGP keys already stored in your local keyring.
+Don't worry, they'll have instructions!

 ### People writing the installers